How Cannabis Legalization Will Impact Driving and Insurance

 After Consuming Cannabis How Long Should I Wait Before It Being Safe To Drive?

-Different people evaluate their level of intoxication in different ways.
+Different people evaluate levels of intoxication in different ways.
 This can lead to you thinking that you are safe to drive even though you are under the influence of marijuana.
 This is especially true if you are a regular cannabis user.

 This means that you should not drive the same day that you have used cannabis.
 This will allow you to make sure that you are safe to drive.
 Following this rule will help you to avoid getting into the habit of driving while slightly intoxicated.